 A person who directly or indirectly helps a non-EU citizen to enter or live in an EU country will be guilty of smuggling.
 People who participate in or instigate a smuggling offence will be equally guilty.

-Measures are also in place to punish human smugglers.
+Measures are also in place to punish migrant smugglers.

 How are smugglers punished?